Tobias-Kohn/PyFOPPL/README.md

 ## Usage

-Minimal system requirements: Python 3.4.
+_Minimal system requirements: Python 3.4 (we have tested the system on Python 3.5 and Python 3.6)._

 You might have a FOPPL-model such as the following, saved as a file named `my_model.clj` in the parent-directory of your